Ruminations on TV Shows, Comics, And Music

 Episode 6: Husbands Of River Song

-A couple of seasons ago, The Doctor married River Song.
+During the holiday special a couple of seasons ago, The Eleventh Doctor married River Song.
 It's all very wibbly-wobbly-timey-wimey.
-And the episode was really stupid, so we skipped it.
-But it happened.
 Well, this version of The Doctor runs into River on her own adventure, and she is married to...perhaps several other people.
 Don't worry, there's no slut shaming, or pro or anti polygamy stances taken.
 It's just that The Doctor is desperate for River Song to recognize him, and she has no idea who he is.

 Episode 7: Pilot